PlanSnapper

 When the measurements aren't on the plan

 Not all floor plans include dimension labels.
-CubiCasa scans, Matterport exports, appraisal sketches, and builder marketing plans sometimes omit wall-by-wall dimensions entirely.
+CubiCasa scans, Matterport exports, iGuide tours, appraisal sketches, and builder marketing plans sometimes omit wall-by-wall dimensions entirely.
+If you need to get a floor plan of an existing home, there are several approaches, but not all will include precise dimensions.
 In that case you have two options:

 Need to calculate square footage from a floor plan?